 There are three organizations trying to solve the issues outlined above – JICA, Intiraymi, and Fair Trade.
 The first organization is JICA (Japan International Cooperation Agency), which encourages international cooperation with developing countries ("Case 2: Ghana," n.d.).
 In 2000, they supported the production of shea butter by a women's group and from 2002 to 2003, they supported the production of shea butter soap by JICA volunteers ("Case 2: Ghana," n.d.).
 Also in 2007, they created a leaflet about shea butter production, which now supports spreading awareness of the problems ("Case 2: Ghana," n.d.).
 However, a survey in 2009 showed that many people still do not know what shea butter is ("Case 2: Ghana," n.d.), so this leaflet is perhaps not working.
 The second organization is activities by Intiraymi which is social contribution platform ("Tnpinn," n.d.).
 They gather with local women, and make shea butter at factory.
 Because of this, it is possible to earn the education expenses, go to school and get job.
 Also, they launch the NGO to support children, set up schools and hire teachers ("Tnpinn," n.d.).
 This solution, as it directly helps the people making the butter, seems to be effective, however it no research has been done on the number of jobs created, and the number of children who are actually attending the schools is low ("Tnpinn,"n.d.).
 The final solution is Fair Trade.
 Many companies are dealing with Fair Trade shea butter, for example Kokoro cosme, and Mother Earth ("Fair Trade," n.d.).
 Fair trade butter is guaranteed to made at a fair price, not by children, and sustainably ("Fair Trade," 2007).
 However, only a small percentage of shea butter produced is Fair Trade, and people are not aware enough of this issue to know that they should only buy Fair Trade.
 Also, there is a chance that, as with coffee, the extra money people pay for Fair Trade does not get to the local people (Griffiths, 2007).
 In summary, there are three organisations working on this problem - JICA, Intiraymi and Fair Trade - of which the most effective seems to be Intiraymi.

 In conclusion, this essay first explained what shea butter was, then described some problems its production causes, and critically examined some possible answers to those issues.
-Shea butter is very important production for women in West Africa.
-However these people are experiencing problems in terms of money, education and loss of the trees themselves.
-Possible solutions to the three problems are the work of JICA, Intiraymi, and campaigns to promote Free Trade Shea butter, of which only the work of Intiraymi is really effective.
+In summary, Shea butter production causes three problems - poverty, lack of education and loss of the trees themselves - of which the most serious is poverty.
+However, there are three possible solutions - the work of JICA, Intiraymi, and campaigns to promote Free Trade Shea butter - of which only the work of Intiraymi is really effective.
 As such, university students wanting to help should donate to Intiraymi, and tell their friends about Free Trade Shea butter products - if these products are not available, they should write a letter to their local shop asking for them to stock some.

 American Shea Butter Institute.
 (2013).
 Retrieved from http://www.sheainstitute.com/asbi-library/21reasons/